Omdeep-Tyagi/Demo/README.md

 # delta-demo
-This is the Demo for Git and Git-hub class
+This is the Demo for Git and Git-hub class.